X3rces/Utils/README.md

 <br /><code>jarTransformer.createNewJar(new File("new.jar"));</code><br />
 to output the new Jar, or you can choose to manipulate/use the ClassNodes further via
 <br /><code>jarTransformer.getClasses()</code>
+<h4>Transformers</h4>
+To actually use the JarTransformer you will need to create Transformer for each class.
+They'll need to implement the <code>ITransformer</code> interface.
+An example Transformer can be found under
+<code>me.xerces.utils.bytecode.transformer.transformers.ExampleTransformer</code>